mldangelo/personal-site/docs/adapting-guide.md

 <center><img src="images/gh-pages.png"></center>

 Next, configure your domains DNS record.
 See [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) for more information.
+After a few minutes, your website should be live on your domain.

+That's it.
+Thank you for reading.
+If you go through this guide and run into issues or areas you find unclear, please consider submitting a PR to help others like you.